-The 26km Sellaronda circuit around the Sella Massif ski area in the Italian Dolomites is incredibly scenic.
+The 26km Sellaronda ski circuit around the Sella Massif ski area in the Italian Dolomites is incredibly scenic.
 Suitable for intermediates, it can be skied clockwise or anti-clockwise in a day, allowing time for espresso stops in the surrounding villages that have a blend of Austrian heritage and Italian elegance.
+Read our guide to find out all about Sellaronda skiing.

 Well-known by ski racing fans for hosting the annual FIS World Cup’s Super G and the Men’s Downhill, the valley is also famed for its wood carvings by Ladin craftsmen.
 Selva, also called Wokenstein, was part of Austria for many years and retains its Tirolean charm.
 From the village there are two gondolas: the Ciampinoi gondola heads south for the anti-clockwise Sellaronda route and the Dantercëpies gondola for the clockwise route.